2-3 December 2025

 Verotera

-He began his career as a pioneer in the early development of power electronic systems for avionic applications before shifting his focus to advancing power electronics in the electric vehicle market.
-In his most recent role as Technical Director at ROHM Semiconductor Europe, Aly played a key role in driving the company’s vision to establish itself as a global leader in power devices.
+He began his career pioneering the development of power electronic systems for avionic applications before focusing on advancing power electronics for electric mobility.
+In his most recent role as Technical Director at ROHM Semiconductor Europe, he played a key role in driving the company’s vision to become a global leader in power devices and contributed to growing the business through multi-billion-dollar projects.

 Verotera